ZJUVAI/Newclid/docs/manual/default_files/rules.rst

      - Description
    * - (Just a multiplication)
      - :math:`\frac{AB}{CD} = \frac{MN}{PQ} \wedge \frac{CD}{EF} = \frac{PQ}{RU} \implies \frac{AB}{EF} = \frac{MN}{RU}`
-     - This is a simple algebraic fact: if you multiply the two equalities from the hypothesis together, there will be a cancellation of numerators and denominators giving you the consequence.
+     - This is a simple algebraic fact: if you multiply the two equalities from the hypothesis together, there will be a cancellation of numerators and denominators giving you the consequence. **This rule is not in the final rules.txt file because it is covered by AR.**

 r11 : Bisector theorem I
 ^^^^^^^^^^^^^^^^^^^^^^^^